fredicinho/schnauz/Readme.md

     ```

 You can choose to run the application without https by using the "http" launch profile.

+## Project Structure

+- `Schnauz.Server`: The main server-side project, which includes the Frontend, Backend and Grain Client.
+- `Schnauz.Client`: The frontend.
+- `Schnauz.Shared`: Shared components and utilities between frontend, backend and silo.
+- `Schnauz.Grains`: The Grain implementations.
+- `Schnauz.GrainInterfaces`: The interfaces for the Grains.
+- `Schnauz.Silo`: The Silo Server.

 ## System Architecture
 ![Alt text](images/schnauz.drawio.png)